Christianity in the ante-Nicene period: Greek Fathers

 Those who wrote in Greek are called the Greek (Church) Fathers.
-Famous Greek Fathers of second century (other than the Apostolic Fathers) include: Irenaeus of Lyons and Clement of Alexandria.
+Famous Greek Fathers of second century (other than the Apostolic Fathers) include: Irenaeus of Lyon and Clement of Alexandria.

-Irenaeus of Lyons (c.130–c.202 AD) was bishop of Lugdunum in Gaul, which is now Lyons, France.
+Irenaeus of Lyon (c.130–c.202 AD) was bishop of Lugdunum in Gaul, which is now Lyon, France.
 His writings were formative in the early development of Christian theology, and he is recognized as a saint by both the Eastern Orthodox Church and the Roman Catholic Church.
 He was a notable early apologetic.
 He was also a disciple of Polycarp, who was said to be a disciple of John the Evangelist.
 His best-known book, Against Heresies (c.
 180) enumerated heresies and attacked them.
 Irenaeus wrote that the only way for Christians to retain unity was to humbly accept one doctrinal authority—episcopal councils.
 Irenaeus was the first to propose that all four gospels be accepted as canonical.

 Clement of Alexandria (c.150–c.215) was a Christian theologian and the head of the noted Catechetical School of Alexandria and was well-versed in pagan literature.
 Clement is best remembered as the teacher of Origen.
 He used the term "gnostic" for Christians who had attained the deeper teaching of the Logos.
 He combined Greek philosophical traditions with Christian doctrine and developed a Christian Platonism.
 He presented the goal of Christian life as deification, identified both as Platonism's assimilation into God and the biblical imitation of God.